-Fig. 5-6: $SO_2$ emissions (annual releases in 2009) of 43 rotary kilns.
+Fig. 5-6: SO_2 emissions (annual releases in 2010) of 41 rotary kilns.

 If the values measured are below the detection limit, the releases can only be estimated.
-In these cases, the range of possible emissions is represented by a broken line, the upper limit of which was calculated using a concentration of 2 mg/m.
+In these cases, the range of possible emissions is represented by a broken line, the upper limit of which was calculated using a concentration of 2 mg/m3.

-5.5 Carbon monoxide (CO) and total carbon ( $\Sigma$ C)
+5.5 Carbon monoxide (CO) and total carbon (Σ C)